 1. BE ORGANIZED

 We planned nothing, going into the experience like brand new babies being born into a bar fight.
-What saved our butts?
-Old friends and new friends that took us around, made recommendations and invited us to shows.
-To those people we thank them endlessly (you know who you are).
-Basically don't be dumb-dumbs like us and get the Edinburgh Fringe App, check the website, get the programme, do your research and make sure you book a room because Scotland is cold at night!
+So f*&cking stupid.
+If you make the trip be smart and get the Edinburgh Fringe App, check the website, get the programme, do your research and make sure you book a room because Scotland is cold at night!

 2. EMBRACE CHAOS